This page aims to answer some of the questions we are most frequently asked about this website.

 We hope to provide more information about other interventions as resources allow.

-There are hundreds and hundreds of different interventions which are designed to help people with autism spectrum disorders, which makes describing them all difficult, especially as new interventions are coming along all the time.
+There are hundreds and hundreds of different interventions which are designed to help people on the autism spectrum, which makes describing them all difficult, especially as new interventions are coming along all the time.

 We try to list all of the interventions we have heard of, including any acronyms and synomyms, in our alphabetic listing.